Alan Sisitsky: Feud with Bulger, resignation, and removal

 In 1981, Sisitsky clashed with Senate President William M. Bulger over the autonomy of the Springfield and Boston Housing Courts, which had been placed under the Boston Municipal Court as part of the 1982 Budget.
 Sisitsky felt that these courts had been downgraded because the chief judge did not appoint a friend of Bulger's to the position of assistant clerk.

 On July 14, 1981, Sisitsky announced that he would resign from the Senate effective September 1.
 He cited the actions of Bulger and Senate Ways and Means Committee Chairman Chester G. Atkins as his reason for resigning.
 He blamed Bulger and Atkins for stalling for two weeks before approving an emergency spending bill.
 Sisitsky's decision to resign was met with skepticism from fellow Senators, who believed that Sisitsky would not resign.
 On July 30, Bulger replaced Sisitsky as Judiciary Committee Chairman.
 On August 18, Sisitsky announced that he had changed his mind and would finish out his term.
 He listed a number of reasons for his change of mind, including an overwhelming response from the public urging him to stay, the cost of a special election, and his desire to attempt to reform the Senate.
 He also announced that he would run for statewide office in 1982, but did not state which office he would run for, and that in addition to his Senatorial duties, he would work part-time as a teacher at Puget Sound Law School in Tacoma, Washington.

 During his feud with Bulger, Sisitsky's behavior in the chamber became disruptive.
 Boston Globe columnist Norman Lockman described the atmosphere of the Senate as being "poisoned" by his "festering hate for the place".
 He also described the Senate as running on "Sisitsky-time".
-Due to Sisitsky's frequent rants and attacks on Bulger, the Senate to dragged on while Sisitsky spoke and feverishly rushed to pass legislation when Sisitsky's was tired out or when he was away teaching at Puget Sound Law School.
+Due to Sisitsky's frequent rants and attacks on Bulger, the Senate dragged on while Sisitsky spoke and feverishly rushed to pass legislation when Sisitsky's was tired out or when he was away teaching at Puget Sound Law School.